We offer two closely associated but distinct programs for students curious about our environment.

 Typical careers for Environmental Conservation & Management graduates include:

-Environmental Science incorporates courses in geology, biology, chemistry, and physics to address environmental issues, such as climate change.
+Environmental Science incorporates geology, biology, chemistry, and physics courses to address environmental issues like climate change.

 The focus is on developing methods of scientific analysis across the disciplines and with a broad, interrelated perspective.